 Diego S. Cardoso and Ricardo Dahis.

-Abstract In the estimation of the benefits of mortality reduction, a simple approach is to multiply the value of a statistical life (VSL) by the expected reduction in fatalities, thus holding the VSL constant.
-This procedure approximates benefits for small changes in mortality, but inaccurately characterizes benefits for large risk changes because it does not account for variations in the VSL.
-Building on the theoretical framework of the VSL, we outline a practical approach to calculate the benefits of large mortality reductions.
-This approach is readily applicable, yielding closed-form expressions that only require statistics broadly available for VSL-based calculations.
-Using recent empirical estimates of the VSL, we apply this approach to estimate the benefits of social distancing to combat COVID-19 in the United States and Brazil, two of the countries most affected by the pandemic.
-Our findings show that social distancing generates a benefit of \$4–4.4 trillion in the United States, and \$0.6 trillion in Brazil.
-We extend this analysis to other 72 countries using VSL projections and find that benefits correspond to 17% of the gross national income on average.
-Our results indicate that the constant VSL approach overestimates the benefits of social distancing by 74% on average.
+Abstract An oft-used approach to estimate the benefits of mortality reduction involves multiplying the value of a statistical life (VSL) by the expected decrease in fatalities.
+This simple procedure approximates the benefits of small changes in mortality but inaccurately characterizes the value of large risk changes because it holds constant the VSL–a marginal rate of substitution.
+Building on the theoretical framework of the VSL, we outline a practical approach to calculate the benefits of non-marginal mortality reductions.
+This readily applicable approach yields closed-form expressions that only require statistics broadly available for VSL-based calculations.
+Moreover, this method inherently satisfies standard economic constraints, thus ruling out extreme valuations that exceed one’s resources.
+We illustrate this approach using recent empirical estimates of the VSL to estimate the benefits of social distancing actions to combat COVID-19–non-pharmaceutical interventions that can lead to substantial reductions in mortality risk for vulnerable groups.
+Our results indicate that the constant VSL approach can substantially overestimate the benefits of large mortality risk reductions: for a group of over 70 countries, this approach overestimates the aggregate benefits of social distancing by 74% on average.